How to Reduce Retail Inventory Shrink

 AJack L. Hayes International survey reports that one in 38 employees stole from their employer in 2015.
 How can you improve the odds of weeding out those bad apples across your organization?

 Security experts indicate that employees with drug use problems are more likely to steal to feed their habits.
-Careful employee screening is of upmost importance when it comes to combating internal theft.
+Careful employee screening is of utmost importance when it comes to combating internal theft.

 Another easy-to-implement tactic is to avoid scheduling employees to work by themselves.
 Policies and controls related to using POS systems and handling cash will also cut down on theft and fraud at the till.

-Lastly, paying attention to things like the way trash is handled in stores can help reduce the amount of product stolen.
+Lastly, paying attention to things like the way trash is handled in stores can help reduce the number of products stolen.
 Clear garbage bags, locks on dumpsters, controlled access to garbage rooms—all of these can deter employees from trying to smuggle inventory out.

 Paper shrink can be harder to get a hold on.
 Addressing it effectively requires collaboration between loss prevention and finance, accounting, inventory control, IT, HR, and more.